Adversarial VQA: A New Benchmark for Evaluating the Robustness of VQA Models: Experiments and Analysis

-~ In this section, we conduct extensive experiments to study AVQA dataset.
-Specifically, we evaluate different model architectures with different modality inputs on AVQA in Sec.~\ref{sec:eval}, examine how AVQA can help on other popular robust VQA benchmarks in Sec.~\ref{sec:robust_eval}, explore the question types that can fool the models in Sec.~\ref{sec:q_type} and compare our data collection with automatic adversarial attack methods both qualitatively and quantitatively in Sec.~\ref{sec:attack_methods}.
+~ In this section, we conduct extensive experiments to study the AVQA dataset.
+Specifically, Sec.~\ref{sec:eval} and Sec.~\ref{sec:deep_ana} evaluate different model architectures with different modality inputs on AVQA; Sec.~\ref{sec:robust_eval} examines how AVQA can help over other popular robust VQA benchmarks; Sec.~\ref{sec:q_type} explores the question types that can fool the models; and Sec.~\ref{sec:attack_methods} compares our data collection with automatic adversarial attack methods both qualitatively and quantitatively.